Travel and Tourism Terms, Acronyms & Abbreviations

 FAM: Familiarization Tour.
 FAMs are marketing initiatives, inviting either media or travel trade professionals to tour a region or destination.
 Experiencing it helps them write about it or sell it as a product to their customers.
 The activities on a FAM are typically shorter than what the actual visitor experiences.
 They provide a sampling of what is offered.

 FIT: Foreign Independent Traveler.
-An international family or small group travelling to the USA.
-They arrive by airplane and usually rent cars for transportation.
+An international solo traveler, couple, family or other small group travelling to the USA.
+They arrive by airplane and usually rent cars for transportation, or take public transit.
+Also sometimes designated as Free/Flexible/Fully Independent Travel, the term has evolved to include any travel (domestic or international) that is done independently – without a guide or tour group.

 Fly drive: A vacation package that includes air transportation and a rental car.
-Many international tourists (FITs) prefer to buy these types of packages to explore a destination.
+Many FIT tourists prefer to buy these types of packages to explore a destination on their own.

 Front-line staff: People who interact with and give service to customers, guests and visitors.
 For example, front desk staff at a hotel or a cashier at an attraction.